 My biggest goal is to lose twenty pounds in twelve months time.
 I’ve been overweight for some time, and I understand it limits me in work.
-I really want to get fitter.
+I really want to get fitter and healthier.

 I try to run marathon under three hours.
 I am training hard and I hope to achieve my goal next year.